tanner-binyon/portfolio/README.md

 ## Relevant Completed Coursework
-- Fundamentals of Data Science
+- Principals of Python Programming
 - Introduction to Statistical Modeling in R
 - Data Science for Business in R